dials/dials/doc/sphinx/documentation/tutorials/multi_lattice_tutorial.rst

   Saving experiment 1 to refined_experiments_1.json
   Saving reflections for experiment 1 to integrated_1.pickle

-Now we are ready to run dials.export_mtz on the individual .pickle and .json files output for each experiment.
+Now we are ready to run dials.export on the individual .pickle and .json files output for each experiment.

 ::

-  dials.export_mtz integrated_0.pickle refined_experiments_0.json hklout=integrated_0.mtz
+  dials.export integrated_0.pickle refined_experiments_0.json mtz.hklout=integrated_0.mtz
-  dials.export_mtz integrated_1.pickle refined_experiments_1.json hklout=integrated_1.mtz
+  dials.export integrated_1.pickle refined_experiments_1.json mtz.hklout=integrated_1.mtz

 And this is the output, showing the reflection file statistics.